 I further understand and agree that any audio or video recording of the competition, and any unauthorized distribution thereof, is done at my sole and exclusive risk.
 I hereby release, discharge, hold harmless and agree to indemnify the Released Parties from any all liability relating to my recording and/or any unauthorized distribution of any recording, including any claims for copyright infringement.
 In the event that I receive any audio, video recording, or DVD from WCFO, INC, I understand such a recording is a record of the event/competition and is for home viewing only and is not for commercial use or otherwise to be used or distributed in any other manner whatsoever.
 I hereby release and indemnify WCFO, INC from all liability in the event I breach this agreement.

 I,__________________ hereby state that no portion of the entry or video recording that I am submitting to be judged for the video titling competition has not been altered or edited in any way.
 I also state that I did not have or use any food/bait/training aids in the ring during the performance of my routine, and that the video recording of the routine that I am submitting to be judged in this video event has NOT been entered to be judged in any other WCFO titling event.
-I understand and agree that if I am found in violation of these rules that I may be banned from entering video titling events in the future.
+I understand and agree that if I am found in violation of these rules, that I may be banned from entering video titling events in the future.

 REFUND POLICY: Bitches in season are not permitted to compete.
 A refund of $10.00 dollars per entry for bitches unable to compete for this reason upon presentation of a note from a veterinarian stating that the bitch is in season.
 The same refund will be given for any entered dog where a veterinarian determines that the dog should not compete because of a medical condition.
 This same refund will be given where a medical doctor determines that the handler should not compete.
 Full refund for a deceased dog provided notification is made to the Entry Secretary prior to the start of the event..
 No vet note is required All notes must be signed and dated after the closing date on official veterinary business letterhead stating owner and/or dog name, state reason that dog/handler may not compete and presented to Entry Secretary.
 Please Note: Phone calls, text , emails, and non-letterhead notes will not be considered.
 Vet note may not be written by the owner, handler or immediate family members.